Annual Sustainability Report FY 2019-2020

 These efforts are creating major environmental impacts.
-Vanderbilt sent 9.5% less waste to the landfill from FY 18-19 compared to FY 17-18, and had a diversion rate for the University of 47.4 in FY 18-19.
+Vanderbilt sent 30% less waste to the landfill from FY 19-20 compared to FY 18-19 which was positively impacted by the COVID-19 pandemic, and had a diversion rate for the University of 65% in FY 19-20.

-In 2018, Vanderbilt University generated 6,440 tons of waste and 5,813 tons of recycling.
-Waste disposal accounts for 2,420 MTCO2E from Vanderbilt or about 1.3% of our total emissions.
+In FY20, Vanderbilt University generated 4,530 tons of waste and 8,260 tons of recycling.
+Waste disposal accounts for 2,394 MTCO2E from Vanderbilt or about 1.5% of our total emissions.

 Single Use Plastic

-In line with Vanderbilt’s Zero Waste Plan, and as part of its ongoing sustainability efforts, Vanderbilt University no longer sells single-use plastic water and soda bottles in its dining facilities, markets and vending machines.
+In line with Vanderbilt’s Zero Waste and single use plastic elimination goals, Vanderbilt University no longer sells single-use plastic water and soda bottles in its dining facilities, markets and vending machines.
 This move aligns with Vanderbilt’s goal to eliminate single-use plastic purchases by 2025.
-The collaborative effort involved will reduce plastic waste by more than 430,000 plastic bottles per year and over 1.7 million bottles during a graduating class’s four-year experience.
+The collaborative effort has reduced plastic waste by more than 430,000 plastic bottles per year and over 1.7 million bottles during a graduating class’s four-year experience.
 All undergraduate students were given a free, reusable water bottle and there are over 160 hydration stations across campus.

 Food Waste Reduction